 Professor Elizabeth Harrison: Head of School (Global Studies)

-Professor Elizabeth Harrison has been Head of School for Global Studies since 2018.
+Elizabeth has been Head of School for Global Studies since 2018.

-In addition to her academic research, Professor Harrison has acted in an advisory capacity to policy bodies such as DFID, the FAO and the African Development Bank.
-She also advises a range of grant-making bodies, including the ESRC and the Commonwealth Scholarships Commission.
+In addition to her academic research, Elizabeth has acted in an advisory capacity to policy bodies such as the Department for International Development, the Food and Agriculture Organization of the United Nations, and the African Development Bank.
+She also advises a range of grant-making bodies, including the Economic and Social Research Council and the Commonwealth Scholarships Commission.